 If you’re starting to wonder whether those end-of-day glasses of wine are having some un-fun consequences, let us tell you a few of the good things that happen when you forgo the popular “wine time” routine.

 1. More energy

-While it’s so true that a couple of glasses of wine in the late afternoon can feel like a reward at the end of a day in the parenting trenches, it’s also true that it’s likely sapping your energy and (eventually) depressing your system.
+While it’s so true that a glass or two of wine in the late afternoon can feel like a reward at the end of a day in the parenting trenches, it’s also true that it’s likely sapping your energy and (eventually) depressing your system.

 2. Less guilt